SUA0649/OS-Project2025/README.md

-# Chat Application
+# NERV TERMINAL

-This is a modular chat application that supports both server-based communication and peer-to-peer (P2P) connections.
+- This is a modular chat application that supports both server-based communication and peer-to-peer (P2P) connections.
 The application is built using `C` and uses `ncurses` for the user interface, along with socket programming for networking.
+---
+## Collaborators:
+### FAST NU KHI Students
+- Shaheer Uddin Ahmed (23K-0649)
+- Muhammad Faizan Jawaid (23K-0688)
+- Shayan Mustafa (23K-0924)
+- Shahnoor Ahmed (23I-0543)
 ---

 ## Features